digitaltrails/vdu_controls/README.md

   * Tick marks on control-sliders are now optional, see Settings-Dialog -> tick-marks.
   * The right-mouse action that could irretrievably hide the toolbar has been disabled.
+  * An Online-Help button has been added to the Help-Dialog and About-Dialog.
   * When parsing monitor metadata, if the same VCP-feature-code is defined multiple times, the first definition is kept and any following definitions are logged (rather than silently overwriting the first).